mray0256-jpg/pirate-ship-demo/README.md

     Now that these points accurately follow the ship, I added a second set of points on the exact same x and z coordinate; these points differ in the fact that their y position follows precisely where the water level is, while the y coordinate of the first set of points follows the ship.
 The next function I added returned the water height at a given position.
 For this to work, I had to approximate the height as described earlier.

     Multiple methods were written to perform the same Gerstner wave calculations as written in shader graph.
 After these were complete, they returned the *change* in each coordinate from each wave.
 Even though an exact height couldn't be determined, a change in what the height originally was could be (As well as x and z positions).
 After Deltas was written, a second function called FindAB was written.
-In the equations from earlier, you might notice $\alpha $ and $\beta $ represent Vertex Positions.
+In the equations from earlier, you might notice $\alpha$ and $\beta$ represent Vertex Positions.
 In an actual equation, these locations have an unknown offset.
-If we can calculate the change in x and z, we can apply this change to $\alpha $ and $\beta $ to find our y coordinate at an exact position.
+If we can calculate the change in x and z, we can apply this change to $\alpha$ and $\beta$ to find our y coordinate at an exact position.

-    We start with a guess: $\alpha = \text{currentPos.x} $ and $\beta = \text{currentPos.z} $.
+    We start with a guess:

+    $\alpha = currentPos.x$ and $\beta = currentPos.z$

     Then, we calculate the deltas.
 If we did this once, however, our approximation is still wrong.
 It will swing too far in the opposite direction.
 To counteract this, we lerp *most* of the way there, but not all of the way.
 Now we're close, but still a little off.
 We can recalculate the deltas and lerp again.
 With each recalculation, we swing around the accurate point like a dampening sin wave.
 With the right relax value (lerp input) this process is shortened.
 Currently, my relxas is set to 0.7 with 3 iterations.
 Note that the code below is my own, but the approximation solution was *not* my own.

-    Now that $\alpha $ and $\beta $ are written, we can plug in them into our deltas function from earlier.
+    Now that $\alpha$ and $\beta$ are written, we can plug in them into our deltas function from earlier.
 This finds the y displacement at precisely the x and z coordinate inputted.
 Now, we can return currentPos.y + dy.

     ```csharp
     float fixed_displacement(Vector3 Position, Vector3 Dir1, Vector3 Dir2, Vector3 Dir3, Vector3 Dir4, Vector4 TimeScale, float Gravity, float Phase, float Depth, float amp1, float amp2, float amp3, float amp4, float time)